 The memory calculator in Java buildpack v4.0 accounts for the following memory regions:

 -XX:ReservedCodeCacheSize: Code Cache

 -XX:CompressedClassSpaceSize: Compressed Class Space

-Applications which previously ran in 512 MB or smaller containers may no longer be able to.
-Most applications will run if they use the Cloud Foundry default container size of 1 G without any modifications.
+Applications, which previously ran in 512 MB or smaller containers, might no longer be able to.
+Most applications run if they use the Cloud Foundry default container size of 1 G without any modifications.
 However, you can configure those memory regions directly as needed.

 The Java buildpack optimizes for all non-heap memory regions first and leaves the remainder for the heap.

 The Java buildpack prints a histogram of the heap to the logs when the JVM encounters a terminal failure.